-Sensitive people do emotional intelligence in a whole different way.
+Highly sensitive people don’t just have big emotions.
+We have smart ones — and we do emotional intelligence in a whole different way.

 For four years, I was a manager at a small marketing agency.
 Even though I was in a leadership role, I often felt different and out of place — an experience that had defined most of my life and resulted from me being a highly sensitive person (HSP).
 I’d been told on multiple performance reviews that I was “too sensitive,” and it often felt like a heavy burden in the corporate workplace, something that limited my success.